 This 125 carat frog was carved out of Oregon Sunstone by Dalan Hargrave as part of a multi-stone "Frog Prince" entry that won a first place Cutting Edge award in the 218 AGTA Spectrum Awards.
 Dalan has been working with Oregon Sunstone for decades and his work is featured on this site.

 Towards the end of the 2017 mining season, Ales Patrick Krivanek, owner of PANA Mine contacted me about a very large and clean piece of Oregon Sunstone rough that weighed approx. 400 carats with great clarity and interesting shades of color.

 Colorless, Gold, Straw & Champagne

-All above featured gems were mined at PANA Mine 2014-2018 and precision faceted by Ravenstein Gem Co.
-(EU) and Craig Oliveira (USA).
+All featured gems were mined by Ales Patrick Krivanek at PANA Mine, 2016-2018, and precision faceted by Ravenstein Gem Co (EU, USA), Douglas Mulling (USA), Craig Oliveira (USA), and Robert Coggins (USA).
 Images by © Katerina Krivanek.
 All rights reserved.

 It is truly remarkable how kind, ambitous, and productive the small Oregon Sunstone mining community has been over the past few decades.
 Visit the mining page to learn about all the current options for wholesale and retail supplies as well is fee digging and child friendly treasure hunting options.